paulschick/spartan-ng-mcp-server/docs/getting-started/first-steps.md

 ### Browse Directory Structure

 ```
-"Show me the structure of the shadcn/ui repository"
+"Show me the structure of the Spartan NG repository"
 ```

 ### Explore Specific Paths

 ```
-"Show me the components directory structure"
+"Show me the libs/helm directory structure"
 ```

 ## 💡 Example Conversations

 ### Building a Login Form

-**You**: "Help me build a login form using shadcn/ui components"
+**You**: "Help me build a login form using Spartan NG components"

-**AI Assistant**: *Can now access all form-related components, their source code, and usage examples*
+**AI Assistant**: *Can now access all form-related components, their Angular source code, and usage examples*

 ### Creating a Dashboard

-**You**: "Create a dashboard using shadcn/ui components.
-Use the dashboard-01 block as a starting point"
+**You**: "Create a dashboard using Spartan NG components"

-**AI Assistant**: *Can retrieve the complete dashboard block and customize it for your needs*
+**AI Assistant**: *Can retrieve complete component implementations and customize them for your Angular needs*

-### Component Comparison
+### Angular Component Learning

-**You**: "Compare the button component implementations between React and Svelte"
+**You**: "Show me how Spartan NG components work with Angular directives"

-**AI Assistant**: *Can switch frameworks and show you both implementations*
+**AI Assistant**: *Can demonstrate Angular-specific patterns and directive usage*

 ## 🔧 Integration Examples